GrammarViz2/grammarviz2_site/src/morea/home.md

 morea_type: home
 ---

-## Welcome to the Basic Template
+## Welcome to GrammarViz 2.0 homepage!

-This is the basic template content.
-You can find it in the home.md file.
+GrammarViz 2.0 is an open source software that implementats a time series mining worflow based on symbolic approximation and grammatical inference.

+GrammarViz 2.0 developed in Java and can be used from a command line or interactively through GUI.